mintcoredev/CashMint-flipstarter/README.md

 - **Documentation, examples, and templates:** 25%
 - **Ecosystem support & coordination:** 15%

-All code will be **open-source** and published under a permissive license.
+All code for MintCore will be **open-source** and published under a permissive license.

 ---